 Busy-ness on Michigan Avenue

-Just a few years ago, Michigan Avenue had more boards than businesses, but now, it’s not just the well-known Slow’s Bar BQ in the shadow of the old Michigan Central Station (which should be back in its prime in no time–thanks Ford!).
+Just a few years ago, Michigan Avenue had more boards than businesses, but now, it’s more than just the old Michigan Central Station (which should be back in its prime in no time–thanks Ford!).
 Joining Slow’s on Michigan Avenue alone, you have restaurants and bars such as Astro Coffee, Mercury Burger & Bar, LJ’s Lounge, Ottava Via, PJ’s Lager House, Two James Spirits, Takoi and Gold Cash Gold, not to mention a host of other restaurants underway.
 The strip also includes shops such as El Dorado General Store.

 But here’s the more encouraging sign: there’s much more to Corktown than one strip.

 There are neighborhood streets lined with homes from another era mixed with some new development, which although not all grand in size, are generally well kept up and some of the cutest places you will find anywhere.
 Folks travel from downtown and points farther to Mudgie’s, which is a Corktown neighborhood anchor with some of the best sandwiches in the city.
 Another popular gathering spot is Batch Brewing Co. down the street from Michigan Avenue, serving elevated pub cuisine and beer brewed on the premises.
 The Trumbull & Porter hotel is quickly gathering a reputation as a great boutique hotel, but also a great hangout spot for tourists and locals alike.
 Their courtyard has cornhole, fire pits, lounge chairs and a great restaurant to enjoy your evening at.

 The critically acclaimed Lady of the House is one of the restaurant stars of the neighborhood, and nearby Folk is a favorite breakfast spot among quirky locals.

 Corktown’s Ethnic Emphasis